 – Due to the agency’s program expansion, mental health programs in particular, the organization relocates to 425 Broadway.

 – The Hispanic Senior Citizen Program and The Hispanic Women’s Resource Center are established.

 – ESL Training Program commences.

 –The Women’s Center relocates its operation from Broadway Street to Cooper Street (Old United Way building-now demolished and new site of Federal Court).

-– Launch of HIV prevention initiatives (LUCES) and substance abuse prevention initiatives (Juntos).
+– HIV prevention initiatives LUCES and substance abuse prevention initiatives Juntos are launched.

 – The name of the organization is changed to the Hispanic Family Center of Southern New Jersey in order to better reflect the mission.